Rue Landau: Pre-political career

-Run for city council
+Political career

 On December 13, 2022, Landau officially announced her bid for an at-large seat in the 2023 Philadelphia City Council election.
 She was endorsed by the Democratic Party of Philadelphia, Working Families Party, and Reclaim Philadelphia.
 Landau won one of the nominations, winning the most votes from a non-incumbent and also received more votes than Incumbent Jim Haritty.
 After placing fourth and winning a seat in the general election, Landau became the first openly LGTBQ Councilmember in Philadelphia City Council.

 Personal life

 Landau met Kerry Smith, who lived in Boston at the time, in 2002 and they dated and became a couple.
 Landau met Smith thanks to a mutual friend living in New York City in 2002.
 Landau and Kerry would become the first couple in Pennsylvania to receive a same-sex marriage license when it became legal on May 20, 2014.
 Rue and Kerry have a son, Eli, who goes to Central High School.
 They currently live in Bella Vista near Rue's two siblings.
 Landau practices Reconstructionist Judaism and is a member of Kol Tzedek.

-Landau is credited with expanding Philadelphia's iconic motto to be more inclusive, coining the phrase: “City of Brotherly Love, Sisterly Affection, and Sibling Solidarity.”
-This updated version embraces nonbinary and gender nonconforming individuals.
+Landau is credited with expanding Philadelphia's motto to be more inclusive, coining the phrase: “City of Brotherly Love, Sisterly Affection, and Sibling Solidarity.”
+This updated version includes nonbinary and gender nonconforming individuals.